dance2die/sung.codes/content/blog/2019/the-great-gatsby-migration/index.md

 If you need to keep your existing URL, **rewrite** your URL, instead of redirecting.

-# To Dos
+## To Dos

-There are still a lot of styling [issues][sung.codes issues] for blog posts.
+1. There are still a lot of styling [issues][sung.codes issues] for blog posts.

-To report an issue, I added a tweet link per post, but will make it work for GitHub (after creating a template).
+1. To report an issue, I added a tweet link per post, but will make it work for GitHub (after creating a template).

-Also the biggest issue is a lack of CMS (Current I've created this blog markdown manually.)
+1. Also the biggest issue is a lack of CMS (Current I've created this blog markdown manually.)

    - I decided to go with NetlifyCMS because of its `git` based workflow, and the site being hosted on [Netlify][netlify].

+1. RSS feed is not yet implemented.
+Need a manual copy & paste to share on DEV.

-# Misc.
+## Misc.

-## Issues
+### Issues

 Here are the some issues that I've encountered.